e-c-k-e-r/vall-e/docs/models.md

 The "magic" of subjugating a transformer for audio use lies within the ensemble of the embeddings.
 This is necessary as each piece of a sequence is fundamentally different, but a HF-compatible model can get away with treating each sequence as separate ranges within a total token sequence.

-While embeddings *can* be tied to the output head, testing showed that the model ***really*** does not like to do this, although my implementation could very well be flawed.

 With attention-based transformers, most embeddings can serve as a token itself and have the attention mechanism attend to it.
-Theoretically, there should be little to no functional differences between "tokenizing" an embedding, and summing a modifying embedding, but experimentation is needed for this assertion.
-* EnCodec seems to function perfectly fine with summing and without, but other codecs such as Descript-Audio-Codec might absolutely require summing.

 Other solutions such as TorToiSe makes use of additional embeddings/classifiers for each portion of the sequence as well.

-Other solutions will rely on conditioning latents or extracted features as the input.
-This *technically* isn't necessary since portions of the model seem to be allocated as an encoder anyways from the embeddings to some arbitrary depth, and as a decoder from some arbitrary depth to the output heads.
-* This might also mean it makes more sense to increase the model's size in-post by injecting new layers in the middle where it's outside these pseudo-encoder/decoder layers where it won't make any difference.

 ### Classifiers